 Main Content

-In this example you analyze the performance of a liquid cooling system for a three-phase inverter.
-You run detailed and reduced models (ROM) to find the steady-state temperatures and losses.
-You compute the optimal size of the heatsink that maximizes the inverter efficiency and minimizes lifetime cost.
+This example shows how to analyze the performance of a liquid cooling system for a three-phase inverter.
+To find the steady-state temperatures and losses, you first run detailed and reduced order models (ROM).
+Then you compute the optimal size of the heatsink that maximizes the inverter efficiency and minimizes the lifetime cost.

 Model Overview